jetbrains-academy/rustlings-course/Guessing Game/Programming a Guessing Game/Generating a Secret Number/task.md

     Finished dev [unoptimized + debuginfo] target(s) in 2.53 secs
 ```

-##### Listing 2-2: The output from running cargo build after adding the rand crate as a dependency
+##### Example of the output from running cargo build after adding the rand crate as a dependency

 You may see different version numbers (but they will all be compatible with the code, thanks to SemVer!), and the lines may be in a different order.